Priest Barracks of Dachau Concentration Camp: Religious activities

 Despite SS hostility to religious observance, the Vatican and German bishops successfully lobbied the regime to concentrate clergy at one camp and obtained permission to build a chapel, for the priests to live communally and for time to be allotted to them for religious and intellectual activity.
 Priests were withdrawn from the punishment blocks and gathered in Blocks 26, 28 – and 30, though only temporarily.
 Block 26 became the international block and 28 was reserved for Poles – the most numerous group.

 A chapel was constructed in Block 26 and the first Mass held on 20 January 1941.
 Two tables were put together to form an altar, and the priests made do with a single vestment and the scant accessories brought by a Polish chaplain from Sachsenhausen.
 The building improved in October 1941, but the altar and accessories were kept for its symbolic value.
 By 1944, tabernacle, candelabra, statues and stations of the cross were all present and a range of items scrounged, secretly made or gathered through food parcels.
 Prisoners of all trades contributed to the construction and upkeep.
-The tabernacle was originally decorated with metal from food tins, but from 1944 by carved pear wood, behind which stood a crucifix sent by a Munster congregation.
+The tabernacle was originally decorated with metal from food tins, but from 1944 by carved pear wood, behind which stood a crucifix sent by a Münster congregation.
 A statue of Mary had also been donated at Easter 1943, and placed on a special altar, and dubbed "Our Lady of Dachau".
 Berben wrote:

 The patient work by clergy and lay people alike had in the end achieved a miracle.
 The chapel was 20 metres long and 9 wide and could hold about 800 people, but often more than a thousand crowded in.
 The walls were painted with light green crosses alternating with lilies.
 Special care was taken over the decoration of the east end behind the altar.
 The windows... had been made to look like stained glass... but in September 1941, when German clergy were separated from the others, the windows looking out on Block 28 were covered in a thick coat of white paint.